 In Coffee Springs, however, the average commute to work is quite long.
 On average, people spend 32.45 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small town, Coffee Springs doesn't have a public transportation system that people use for their commute.
+Coffee Springs is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Coffee Springs is nearly on par with the US average for all cities of 21.84%: 19.55% of adults 25 and older in Coffee Springs have a bachelor's degree or advanced degree.